thomashope/HLSLCoursework/report.md

 * Texture shader, renders unlit mesh with texture
 * Shadow shader, renders objects with light and shadow
 * Normal shadow shader, renders objects with normal map, light and shadow
-* Tess depth shader, renders tint information for a tessellated shape for shadow blending
-* Tess colour shader, renders colour information for tessellated shape and depth to alpha
+* Tess Colour shader, renders colour tint and depth to alpha information
 * Tess normal shader, renders normal information for tessellated shape to texture RGB
 * Blend Shader, blends two textures with refraction
+* Show Normal Shader, highlights the edges of faces with a colour representing their normal
 * Blur shader, modified box blur shader using sub pixel sampling
 * Depth of field shader, blends a sharp and blurred texture based on depth from the screen centre